kitsudaiki/OpenHanami/README.md

 - **Parallelism**

-    The processing structure works also for multiple threads, which can work at the same time on the same network, and also works on gpu.
+    The processing structure works also for multiple threads, which can work at the same time on the same network, and also works on GPU.
-    For the gpu only CUDA is suppored at the moment.
+    For the gpu only CUDA is supported at the moment.
 With the next version it is also planned to port the CUDA-kernel to OpenCL.
 OpenCL was already supported in the past, but in the recent developing-process replaced by CUDA, because it was easier to keep up-to-date with the fast changing data-structures, than OpenCL.

 - **Usable performance**

     The 60.000 training pictures of the MNIST handwritten letters can be trained on CPU in about 4 seconds for the first epoch, without any batch-processing of the input-data and results in an accuracy of 93-94 % after this time.

-- **Generated OpenAPI-Documentattion**
+- **Generated OpenAPI-Documentation**

-    The OpenAPI-documentattion is generated directly from the code.
-So changing the settings of a single endpoint in the code automatically results in changes of the resulting documentation, to make sure, that code and documentattion are in sync.
+    The OpenAPI-documentation is generated directly from the code.
+So changing the settings of a single endpoint in the code automatically results in changes of the resulting documentation, to make sure, that code and documentation are in sync.

     See [OpenAPI-docu](https://docs.hanami-ai.com/frontend/rest_api_documentation/)

 - **Multi-user and multi-project**

-    The projecs supports multiple user and multiple projects with different roles (member, project-admin and admin) and also managing the access to single api-endpoints via policy-file.
+    The projects supports multiple user and multiple projects with different roles (member, project-admin and admin) and also managing the access to single api-endpoints via policy-file.
 Each user can login by username and password and gets an JWT-token to access the user- and project-specific resources.

     See [Authentication-docu](https://docs.hanami-ai.com/inner_workings/user_and_projects/)